I have been wanting to write this entry for a very long time. I decided that it would be my last entry of the years 2000s (the twenty hundreds).

 Would I feel jealous ?
 No. Would I tell her that I don't like her having pleasure with someone else's food.
 Certainly not.
 So what is the difference between a meal between friends and that tall and mysterious Italian she met while business tripping on the other side of the world ? (with whom she spent one night).

 Richard Dawkins often invites people to think of what would the world be without religion.
-I invite you to think what would the world be without jealousy, without the marriage.
+I invite you to think what would the world be without jealousy.
 A world where people would be friends, and have this special relationship with one (or several) of their friends.
 A world where people would not be afraid of being alone, not afraid of losing their partners and then invent 20,000 ways to keep them under their control.
-A world where people would find strenght in themselves, rather than sucking their partners attention like vampires (and end up addicted to the sucking part itself more than they actually enjoy their partners).
-A world where people would be immortal in their own eyes, like angels, not necessary thought the eyes of someone else.
+A world where people would find strength in themselves, rather than sucking their partners attention like vampires (and end up addicted to the sucking part itself more than they actually enjoy their partners).

 A world you could just walk to a person and say : "Would you like to walk a part of the road with me ?
 Let us just make it last until we have to go separate ways..."